shakir85/blog/content/post/ebs_mgmt/index.md

 date: 2023-10-04T21:22:40-07:00
 categories: ["aws"]
 tags: ["grasping essentials"]
-draft: true
+draft: false
 ---

-In any system or server, it is generally advisable to maintain a clear separation between your application data and the operating-system's data.
-This practice enables the implementation of a consistent data lifecycle for applications and to ensure that the OS data separated from the application data *at the disk level*.
+This post is designed for those new to AWS, showing the steps to attach a new EBS volume and mount it in the operating system.
+The goal of mounting a data volume is to maintain a clear separation between your application data and the operating-system's data.

-In this post we will walk through the process of creating an EBS volume, setting up a partition table, deploying a file system, and mounting it to the operating system.
-The goal is to establish a dedicated data lifecycle for that specific volume (the data volume) and to be able to easily detach/attach it to any EC2 instance.
+Initializing EBS volumes is important also when working with Auto Scaling Groups (ASG).
+Auto Scaling Groups use launch templates, which contain information such as the Amazon Machine Image (AMI), SSH keys, and more, to deploy new EC2 instances during scaling events.
+An AMI captures the state of the root volume and any additional attached EBS volumes, including their mount points.
+If you attach an EBS volume, mount it to a specific directory like `/foo`, and then create an AMI from that EC2 instance, the information about the attached EBS volume and its mount point will be preserved.

 ## Requrements